astolzen/mqtt_mongo_python/README.md

 # mqtt_mongo_python
 Tools for MQTT and Mongo-DB

-A set of simple Tooöls around MQTT (Mosquitto) and MongoDB:
+A set of simple Tools around MQTT (Mosquitto) and MongoDB:

 ### mqtt_to_mongo.py
 Loop-forever-Skript that subscribes to all MQTT Topics and posts any message to Mongo-DB